ctmayes/Bootcamp_Week_10/README.md

 conda list hvplot
 ```

-At the beginning of the *etf_analyzer.ipynb* file, the technologies are calling in with this code:
+At the beginning of the *crypto_investments.ipynb* file, the technologies are calling in with this code:

 ```
-import numpy as np
 import pandas as pd
 import hvplot.pandas
-import sqlalchemy
+from path import Path
+from sklearn.cluster import KMeans from sklearn.decomposition import PCA from sklearn.preprocessing import StandardScaler
 ```

 ---